Ensures human research is conducted ethically and responsibly.

 2.1.
 Risk assessment

 a) Researchers will complete a risk assessment before applying for ethics approval and before starting any research activities involving human participants.
-Currently, the risk assessment is contained in Part A of the Human Research Ethics Application Form and assists researchers in determining the level of risk.
+The risk assessment will assist researchers in determining the level of risk.

 b) In line with the National Statement, human research is categorised by the level of risk.
 There are four categories: